AntonSax/MinecraftByExample-1.16.5/README.md

 # Particles
 A list of changes from @TheGreyGhost's work.

+#### ParticleRegistration.java
+Anything that uses StartupCommon or StartupClient will likely be replaced with ParticleRegistration.

 #### FlameParticle.java
 * `particleScale`                          becomes `this.scale(float f)`
 * `maxAge`                                 becomes `this.lifetime`